Irwiing/BargainNet/README.md

 ### Test
  - You'll need to change connection string at `appsettings.config`
  > ` "BargainContextConnection": "Server=serverIp;DataBase=dbName;User ID=dbUsername;Password=dbPassword;"`
-- in sequence you'll need update your database, to this go to package manager in the `Bargain.WebApp`  project and run
+- in sequence you'll need update your database, to this go to package manager in the `BargainNet.WebApp`  project and run
-> `  Updatade-Database `
+> `  Updtade-Database `